Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Method

 \subsection{Temporal Diffusion Policy Optimization}

-In this section, we first revisit the multi-step MDP formulation of the denoising process in diffusion models, and identify a divergence of current alignment methods from the temporal inductive bias inherent in the denoising process.
-We then reformulate this process by introducing intermediate rewards for each timestep, and provide an efficient approach to approximate these temporal rewards.
-Under this MDP formulation, we develop Temporal Diffusion Policy Optimization (TDPO), a policy gradient algorithm that performs a timestep-aware optimization of the denoising process via gradient descent with per-timestep updates, to exploit the temporal inductive bias of intermediate timesteps and prevent overfitting to the reward of the final image.
+In this section, we aim to address the mismatch between current reward-driven alignment approaches for diffusion models and the temporal inductive bias inherent in the multi-step denoising process of diffusion models.
+We first extend the standard multi-step MDP formulation of the denoising process as in \cite{dpok,ddpo} by introducing timestep-dependent rewards for each denoising operation, along with an efficient approach to approximate these temporal rewards during diffusion model alignment.
+Building upon this new MDP formulation, we develop a novel RL framework for diffusion model alignment, i.e., Temporal Diffusion Policy Optimization (TDPO), which exploits the temporal inductive bias of the multi-step denoising process to perform temporal reward-driven optimization of diffusion polices via a per-timestep gradient update strategy.

-\textbf{Temporal inductive bias.} To perform RL-based diffusion model alignment, \citet{dpok} and \citet{ddpo} map the denoising process in diffusion models to a multi-step MDP, in which the trajectories $(x_T, x_{T-1}, ... , x_0)$ correspond to the intermediate images sampled during the denoising process.
+\textbf{Temporal inductive bias.} To perform RL-based diffusion model alignment, \citet{dpok} and \citet{ddpo} map the denoising process of diffusion models to a multi-step MDP, in which the trajectories $(x_T, x_{T-1}, ... , x_0)$ correspond to the intermediate images sampled during the denoising process.
 In their settings, the cumulative rewards for all trajectories are condensed into a singular value $R(x_0, c)$, which is exclusively computed on the final sample $x_0$, precluding the noisy samples $x_t$ obtained at each intermediate timestep $t$.
-This timestep-independent reward definition diverges from the temporal inductive bias inherent in the intermediate timesteps of the multi-step denoising process, thereby posing a potential risk of overfitting to $R(x_0, c)$.
+This timestep-independent reward definition creates a mismatch with the temporal inductive bias inherent in the multi-step denoising process of diffusion models, thereby posing a potential risk of overfitting to $R(x_0, c)$.

 \textbf{Denoising as MDP with temporal rewards.} To inherit and exploit the temporal inductive bias within the denoising process, we characterize this process as a multi-step MDP with timestep-dependent trajectory rewards $\mathcal{T}(x_t, c)$: